thevinternet/vinternet-css-animation/README.md

 ## Browser Support

-The CSS 3 animation techniques used in this application perform as expected across all evergreen browsers (Firefox, Chrome, Edge, Safari, etc) but will not work correctly in versions of Internet Explorer 11 and below.
+The CSS3 animation techniques used in this application perform as expected across all evergreen browsers (Firefox, Chrome, Edge, Safari, etc) but will not work correctly in versions of Internet Explorer 11 and below.

 ## Contributing
 If you wish to submit a bug fix or feature, you can create a pull request and it will be merged pending a code review.